nillim-llc/my-ibd-life/README.md

 Custom built Frontend that pulls in from the CMS's AngularFirestore/API

-Built with Angular 7, Firebase (AngularFire 4), Bootstrap 4, ngx-bootstrap and Angular Material Design.
+Built with Angular 7, Firebase (AngularFire 4), Bootstrap 4

 **To Use:**